trancongbao/trancongbao.github.io/Software_Decomposition/1_What_Is_Software_Decomposition.md

 | Aggregation  | no  | yes  |
 | Composition  | no  | yes  |
 | Inheritance  | no  | yes  |

-Also, there is no concept of instantiating multiple C modules of the same type.
-C modules basically function as packages in Java.
-Java `class` is closer to C `struct`.
-C `struct` supports Association, Aggregation and Composition.
-However, C `struct` does not support encapsulation of data and behavior in the Java sense.
-We can only approximate by adding field of function pointer to a `struct`.
-Then we can simulate the Dependency and Inheritance relationship.

 ```c
 #include <stdio.h>